-EMDR therapy is now used to relieve many disturbances such as phobias, panic attacks, obsessive thinking and addictions.
-It is recognised as a fast approach to bringing about lasting change.
+EMDR therapy is now being used to successfully treat a wide range of conditions such as depression, complicated grief, phobias and difficulties of self-regulation such as panic attacks and addiction.
+It is a recognised as a fast approach to bringing about lasting change.
 The focus of EMDR is not on analysing symptoms, nor on learning to manage them, but on removing a person’s vulnerability to whatever triggers the symptoms.

 Depending on what brings you to therapy, I can work with you using EMDR alone, or we can decide to integrate EMDR with a more traditional ‘talking and exploring’ therapy.

-For more information on EMDR, please see the following links:
+For more information on EMDR, please click here and here

 Watch the following to learn more about EMDR and the working memory: